Skip to main content

 What can I do?

 What are your plans for the summer?
-Sun, sleep and increasing boredom?
-If so, you could instead use your time to find out what might await you after your degree.
-Summer internships are a great way to gain new skills and experience, and to find out about opportunities in a range of sectors.
+Why not take the opportunity to find out what might await you after your degree.
+Summer internships are a great way to gain new skills and experience, earn some money and to find out about opportunities in a range of physics sectors.

 How do I do it?

 A wide range of companies advertise summer internships throughout the year.
-Have a look at our jobs board and speak to your student advisor about identifying opportunities and making applications.
+Have a look at jobs boards such as Gradcracker and speak to your Student and Business Relationship Manager about identifying opportunities and making applications.

 Who will help me?

-Your student advisor will discuss work experience options with you and help you apply for placements and internships
+Your Student and Business Relationship Manager will discuss work experience options with you and help you apply for placements and internships

 Year in Industry